dendenxu/compiler/readme.md

 ### §4.2 Type Checking (L value Checking)

 Type checking happens at many places and operations.

-BinaryOperation:
+For binary operation, we need to check that the left type and the right type is compatible.
+We use a survey to illustrate compatible rules and return type:

 ```python
 binCompatDict = {